Lord-Turmoil/minet-core/README.md

 > [!IMPORTANT]
 > Currently, this library only targets Linux platforms.
 It is not the library you are looking for if you want cross-platform support.

+## Features

+Although **minet core** is simple, it indeed has some cool features.😎

+- **Easy to Use**: It is super easy to create a server with just a few lines of code.
+- **Flexible Configuration**: You can configure the server with a JSON file.
+- **Dependency Injection**: It uses IoC to manage components, and you can replace them with your own.
+- **Multiple Servers**: It provides multiple server implementations, good for study and comparison.
+- **Extensible**: It is designed to be extensible, and you can build your framework on top of it.

+## Purpose

+The main purpose for **minet core** is to learn the mechanism behind an HTTP server.
+The key is to understand how the server accepts and handles requests, and how it sends responses back.
+It is also a good practice to learn how to design a library that is easy to use and flexible to extend.

+## Key Points

+The most important part of **minet core** is the design of the server.
+The server is responsible for accepting requests.
+As my knowledge expands, I have implemented three different servers.

+The first is `Basic` server, accepting requests in one thread.
+It is simple and easy to understand, but it is not efficient.

+The second is `Threaded` server, which handles requests in multiple threads with a thread pool.
+It is way more efficient than the `Basic` server, but it is not the best.

+The third is `Mayhem` server, based on `Threaded` server, but also utilizes epoll for asynchronous I/O. It is the most efficient server in **minet core**.

 ---

 # Getting Started